dojo/framework/docs/en/testing/supplemental.md

 });
 ```

-In this case, you can provide a [Sinon stub](https://sinonjs.org/releases/latest/stubs/) to the Action widget that it will use to try and fetch items.
-You can then target the `@button` key to trigger the `onClick` of that button and then validate that the `fetchItems` stub was called once.
+In this case, you can provide a mock of the `fetchItems` method to the Action widget that it will use to try and fetch items.
+Then you can target the `@button` key to trigger the `onClick` of that button and validate that the `fetchItems` method was called once.

 For more details on mocking, please read the [Sinon] documentation.